-Em Seyb and her parents, Roger Seyb and Karyn Sinclair, discovered this on the evening of 2 November 2020 when they saved Em’s life with their fast response.
-Em and her family are sharing their story as part of the New Zealand Resuscitation Council’s World Restart a Heart Day Campaign.
+Em Seyb and their parents, Roger and Karyn, discovered this on the evening of 2 November 2020 when they saved Em’s life with their fast response.
+Em and their family are sharing their story as part of the New Zealand Resuscitation Council’s World Restart a Heart Day Campaign.

 Em is a Massey University student studying a Bachelor of Communications, and in 2020 was enjoying student life working as a Residential Assistant.

-Em was visiting her parents in Auckland and sitting with her mum Karyn on the couch watching the evening news while dad Roger was in the kitchen cooking dinner.
-“Em dropped her phone but when she didn’t move to pick it up it alerted me to something going on” Karyn remembers.
+Em was visiting their parents in Auckland and sitting with mum, Karyn on the couch watching the evening news while dad Roger was in the kitchen cooking dinner.
+“Em dropped their phone but when they didn’t move to pick it up it alerted me to something going on” Karyn remembers.

 Em had gone into a cardiac arrest.
-Her cardiologist explained the event to her family as an electrical storm on the heart which causes it to stop.
+Em's cardiologist explained the event to their family as an electrical storm on the heart which causes it to stop.
 This is different to a heart attack, which is a circulation problem blocking blood flow.
 A cardiac arrest is sudden and extremely fatal with a survival rate of only 13%.

-This quick action from her parents saved Em’s life.
+This quick action from their parents saved Em’s life.
 Without CPR or a Defibrillator (AED), someone in cardiac arrest is 10% - 15% less likely to survive with each passing minute.

 Em’s story is an example of the Chain of Survival operating perfectly to save lives.
 Through early recognition and calling 111, starting CPR and getting a defibrillator (AED) quickly, survival rates can be increased from out-of-hospital cardiac arrests.
 This process can be remembered as Call Push Shock.
 Roger commented that he thought about CPR but the hardest choice was making the decision to start.
 Karyn added that she wanted people to know that “you aren’t over exaggerating when calling 111.”
 A quick response saves lives.